Ultrafast Stiffening of the Lattice Potential and Metastable State Formation in 1$T$-TiSe$_2$: Abstract

 \section{Abstract}

-We use ultrafast optical spectroscopy to investigate the electronic and lattice dynamics of the charge-density wave (CDW) material 1$T$-TiSe$_2$ across various temperatures and pump fluences.
+We investigate the nonequilibrium electronic and lattice dynamics of the charge-density-wave (CDW) compound 1$T$-TiSe$_2$ using ultrafast optical spectroscopy over a wide range of temperatures and pump fluences.
 We reveal a close relationship between the observed ultrafast dynamical processes and two characteristic temperatures: $T_{\rm CDW}$ ($\sim$202 K) and $T^*$ ($\sim$165 K).
-Two coherent phonon modes are identified: a high-frequency $A_{1g}$ mode ($\omega_{1}$) and a lower-frequency $A_{1g}$ CDW amplitude mode ($\omega_{2}$).
-In stark contrast to thermal melting, where phonons soften, the CDW amplitude mode exhibits anomalous hardening (frequency upshift) with increasing pump fluence.
-We establish this hardening as the direct signature of an ultrafast restoration of the bare lattice potential.
-The photoexcited carrier plasma screens the long-range electron-phonon interactions that drive the Peierls-like instability, effectively ``undressing" the soft phonon and driving its frequency toward the stiffer value of the unrenormalized lattice.
-Furthermore, an abrupt increase in the excited state buildup time above a critical pump fluence marks a sharp boundary to a photoinduced metastable metallic state.
-These findings demonstrate that the CDW order in 1$T$-TiSe$_2$ is governed by a fragile, fluence-tunable competition between excitonic correlations and lattice dynamics.
+Two coherent phonon modes are identified: a high-frequency $A_{1g}$ mode ($\omega_{1}$) and a lower-frequency $A_{1g}$-CDW amplitude mode ($\omega_{2}$).
+While both modes soften with increasing temperature, in contrast to thermal behavior we observe a pronounced fluence-induced hardening of the CDW amplitude mode on sub-picosecond timescales.
+This anomalous frequency upshift provides direct evidence for a nonthermal reconstruction of the lattice potential, driven by transient screening of electron-phonon renormalization by the photoexcited carrier plasma.
+Concomitantly, the excited-state buildup time exhibits an abrupt increase above a well-defined critical fluence below the CDW transition temperature, signaling a qualitative change in carrier relaxation dynamics.
+The coincidence between phonon hardening and the fluence threshold indicates that ultrafast electronic screening reshapes the effective lattice potential underlying the CDW order, promoting a nonequilibrium metallic-like response without thermal melting.
+Our results establish ultrafast phonon hardening as a sensitive probe of lattice potential reconstruction and highlight the fragile balance between excitonic correlations and lattice dynamics in photoexcited 1$T$-TiSe$_2$. \\ \\